 My goal is to make compelling art and design objects that will be passed on through generations.
 Along with the great care to achieve the highest standard of workmanship, I also make every attempt to utilize local or sustainably harvested materials, safe and fair labor practices, and low environmental impact finishes within each item I produce.
-Please stop by for a visit, or check out my online shop at THE HYPERNATURAL, to purchase made to order and ready to ship products.

 If you are looking for something special, many of my current designs can be customized using your choice of material, color, and finish.
 I also graciously accept commissions for one of a kind work when my schedule permits.
 Please contact me regarding specific pricing and delivery information.